Code of Conduct International Student Higher Education

 8.9

-The National Commission shall assess if the educational institution fulfils the Code of Conduct every six years.
-The National Commission will assess if the institution meets the definition of an educational institution given in Section 1, the provision of information about the Code of Conduct in Section 2.1.h, the language table of Section 5.2, and the accreditation requirement of Section 6.2 of this Code of Conduct.
-If the institution no longer fulfils the conditions of the Code of Conduct, the institution is granted a period to be decided upon for conforming to the Code of Conduct.
+The National Commission shall assess if the education institution fulfils the Code of Conduct every six years.
+The National Commission will assess if the institution meets the definition of an education institution given in Section 1, the provision of information about the Code of Conduct in Section 2.1.h, the language table of Section 5.2, and the accreditation requirement of Section 6.2 of this Code of Conduct.
+If the institution no longer fulfils the conditions of the Code of Conduct, the institution will be granted a period to be decided upon for conforming to the Code of Conduct.
 Should a violation of the conditions continue, the National Commission has the power to act according to the preceding Section.

 8.10